etab12/OncoPlex/Data/README.md

 You will find:

-- Positive labels

-- Negative labels
+- Positive, and negative labels for both pancancer and cancer-specific for model training.

 - Feature data (multiomics_features.xlsx file)
-- The Incidence matrix (.npz format)
+- The Incidence matrix (.npz format) to construct the graph.
 - For comprehensive features, you can refer to DORGE paper.